sdn-sense/sense-freertr-collection/README.md

-# Ansible Collection - rare.freertr
+# Ansible Collection - sense.freertr

 Documentation for the collection.